jentery/506/index.md

 * Toby Fox and Temmie Chang's [*Undertale*](https://undertale.com/)
 * Fulbright's [*Gone Home*](https://gonehome.game/)

-Of note, you could play *Gone Home* and *Undertale* with friends, and you can watch gameplay videos of them online.
+Of note, you can play *Gone Home* and *Undertale* with friends and watch gameplay videos of them online.

 Alongside these materials, I've dedicated a section of this syllabus to [notes](#notes).
 I'll populate that section as the semester unfolds.
 I don't plan to use slides in this course; however, I will include in our seminar discussions various snippets of audio, image, and text from assigned fictions.
 As you study them, I recommend doing the same: consider screengrabs, sound clips, photographs, video, and whatnot for your own records and reference.
 If you'd like advice on annotating media, then let me know.